cioos-siooc/ocean-data-parser/docs/user_guide/cli/odpy-convert.md

-## Command line interface
-The ocean-data-parser provides a command line interface (CLI) that can be use to run a number of different data transformations.
+The ocean-data-parser provides a `odpy [ODPY OPTIONS] convert [convert OPTIONS]` method to convert compatible files to netcdf.

 ::: mkdocs-click
     :module: ocean_data_parser.cli
-    :command: main
+    :command: convert
+    :depth: 0

 !!!
 Tip "Environment Variables"
     All the inputs available within the `odpy` command can be defined through environment variables:  `ODPY_*`, `ODPY_CONVERT_*` and `ODPY_COMPILE_*` respectively.